-The FLOTUS' soft, layered, shoulder-length cut is extremely flattering.
-"It opens up and elongates her face," Saviano says.
+This soft, layered, shoulder-length cut is extremely flattering.
+"It opens up and elongates the face," Saviano says.
 Ask your stylist for an above-the-shoulder cut with longer layers, especially around your face.
 "The shortest piece should be at cheekbone level," he says.

-Soft, bouncy, and long: the trifecta that is Angelina Jolie's hair.
-To steal her signature style, ask for long layers that are texturized at the ends to create flow and movement, Balding says.
+Soft, bouncy, and long: the trifecta that is this long and wavy cut hair.
+To steal the signature style, ask for long layers that are texturized at the ends to create flow and movement, Balding says.

-Long, healthy-looking hair is one of Sofia Vergara’s best assets.
+Long, healthy-looking hair is can be hard to achieve as we get older.
 You can pull this length off if you have medium-to-thick wavy or straight hair (fine strands will look too stringy).
 Ask for layers that start around the collarbone to get that naturally tousled look.

-When you have long hair, soft, texturized layers throughout the front look flattering and youthful -- as they do on Heidi Klum here, Balding says.
+When you have long hair, soft, texturized layers throughout the front look flattering and youthful, Balding says.
 Plus, you get an anti-aging volume boost at the crown.
-The finishing touch: A sideswept fringe (like Klum’s) blends in with the rest of the layers and really brings out your eyes, she adds.
+For a finishing touch, a side-swept fringe will blend in with the rest of the layers and really bring out your eyes, she adds.

 Want to change up your look dramatically without sacrificing length?
 Cut your bangs.
 An eyebrow-skimming fringe makes you look younger and fresher (what forehead wrinkles?).
 "I call it bang-tox," Saviano says.
-Jennifer Garner's bangs are cut a little thicker on the sides, so they split in the middle -- a trick that prevents the bangs from looking too heavy or severe.
+These bangs are cut a little thicker on the sides, so they split in the middle—a trick that prevents the bangs from looking too heavy or severe.

-Saviano dubs Halle Berry’s look “the new pixie.”
-The top is longer -- not short and spikey anymore, he says.
+Saviano dubs this look “the new pixie.”
+The top is longer—not short and spikey anymore, he says.
 To get it: Ask to have the sides and back cropped close to your head with some slightly longer pieces on top that fall toward the face.

-Jennifer Aniston's new (dark!), long bob has a "softly textured perimeter," Balding says.
+We love this long bob that has a "softly textured perimeter," as Balding says.
 Taking the weight out of the ends creates the sleek, polished shape.

-It's the chin-length bob with long layers, Saviano says of Cate Blanchett's cut.
+It's the chin-length bob with long layers, Saviano says of this cut.
 The shape helps coax out body and waves in the bottom half of the hair, leaving the top smooth, he says.